huaminghuangtw/Evergreen-Notes/Permanent-Notes/the-beginner-mindset.md

 ---

-Admitting that you don't have all the answers.
+Admitting that you don’t have all the answers.
 Normalize the awkwardness of saying:

-* “I don't know.”
+* “I don’t know.”
 * “This sounds really hard.”
-* “I don't have enough information to have an opinion on that.”
+* “I don’t have enough information to have an opinion on that.”

-It's perfectly reasonable.
+It’s perfectly reasonable.

 ---